Waziup/WaziCloud/broker/broker_spec.md

 * actuating devices
 * tag devices

 Each device has a coverage area that represents the 2D-spatial covered by the IoT device.
 This area could be a polygon, circle or rectangle.
 Each device exposes services which is are associated with the entity.
 This latter defines the concept of real life objects that are subject to observation.
-Therefore, each entity has a geographical location and has attributes (QuantityKind, Unit) describing the quantity type and measurement unit associated with it.
+Therefore, each entity has a geographical location and has attributes (QuantityKind, Unit) as defined in [SSN QU](https://www.w3.org/2005/Incubator/ssn/ssnx/qu/qu-rec20.html), describing the quantity type and measurement unit associated with it.

-IoT Lite has been chosen to represent concepts in the Waziup platform IoT-Lite is a lightweight ontology to represent Internet of Things (IoT) resources, entities and services IoT Lite ontology is based on 18 Concepts
+IoT Lite has been chosen to represent concepts in the Waziup platform.
+It represents Internet of Things (IoT) resources, entities and services, based on 18 Concepts :
 * System/ sub-system
 * Platform
 * Device (Sensing device, Tag device, Actuating device)